insidewhy/wildcard-mock-link/readme.md

 [![Known Vulnerabilities](https://snyk.io/test/github/insidewhy/wildcard-mock-link/badge.svg)](https://snyk.io/test/github/insidewhy/wildcard-mock-link)
 [![Renovate](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com)

-WildcardMockLink is a replacement for `MockLink` which can:
+`WildcardMockLink` is a replacement for `MockLink` which can:

-- Match requests with any variables.
+- Match requests with arbitrary variables.
 - Provide mocks that match more than one request.
 - Mock subscriptions and push out subscription responses during a test via method calls.
 - Grab the latest mutation/query/subscription for use in test assertions.